 ABOUT CAROLINE STYNE

-The Maple Drive location is also the commissary for the growing catering arm of their businesses, Lucques Catering.
-Goin and Styne have been the official caterers for the annual SAG (Screen Actors Guild) Awards for the past three years.
-In 2011 and 2012, Goin and Styne were honored to have been selected to prepare fundraising dinners for both President Obama and First Lady Michelle Obama.
+Caroline, Suzanne and Lucques Catering have been the official caterers for the annual SAG (Screen Actors Guild) Awards for the past four years.
+In 2011 and 2012, Caroline and Suzanne were honored to have been selected to prepare fundraising dinners for both President Obama and First Lady Michelle Obama.

 Caroline Styne is married to Michael Kohn, a contemporary art dealer and owner of the Michael Kohn Gallery in Los Angeles.
 They have a daughter, Olivia and a son, Jules.